wilson9001/HW6/README.md

 3a/4a/5a/6a.
 What do you observe?
 Is the server responsive?

-    In each case the server is responing be echoing back my input and reporting how many bytes were received on the terminal where I started them all.
+    In each case the server is responing by echoing back my input and reporting how many bytes were received on the terminal where I started them all.

 In a new fifth window, run the following:
 $ ps -Lo user,pid,ppid,nlwp,lwp,vsz,rss,state,ucmd -C echoserver | grep casey